 We have worked with Bristol Council to produce guidance park to district heating connections, informing developers, architects, and building service engineers of the requirements for buildings to connect to the city-wide heat network.

 The Council required the guidelines to inform developers of all requirements necessary to ensure every connection to the district heat network contributes towards the ambitious targets set for carbon reduction and decarbonising the city’s heat.

 We were required to:

 - Develop clear information addressing heat network and building temperatures

-- Outline the basics that should be addressed by developers, architects and engineers to ensure effective and efficient use of heat from the network
+- Outline the basics requirements to be addressed by developers, architects and engineers to ensure effective and efficient use of heat from the network

 - Provide schematics to describe recommendations for heat connection equipment

-- Provide schematics to support best practice recommendations for the secondary side systems for residential and commercial properties
+- Provide schematics to support best practice recommendations for the secondary side systems in residential and commercial properties

-The Developer Pack included an annex for collecting information and a sign off process for assessing the design and construction stages for buildings connecting to the heat network.
+The Developer Pack included an annex for collecting information, and a sign-off process for identifying and assessing key elements in the design and construction stages for buildings connecting to the heat network.
 Representation is provided to liaise and negotiate technical issues with developers and their representatives on the council’s behalf.